sushant354/IKAPI/README.md

   -a, --addedtoday       Search only the documents that were added today (default: false) -N NUMWORKERS, --workers NUMWORKERS
-                         num workers for parallel downloads (default: 5) -C CITEDBY, --citedby CITEDBY
+                         num workers for parallel downloads (default: 5) -C CITEDBY [CITEDBY ...], --citedby CITEDBY [CITEDBY ...]
-                         citedby docs for docid
-  -x, --no-csv           Do not generate CSV output (default: CSV is generated) (default: true) -n, --count            Displays the number of documents extracted from the results instead of saving search results (default: false)
+                        Fetch citedby for list of docid(s) -x, --no-csv          Do not generate CSV output (default: CSV is generated) -n, --count           Displays the number of documents extracted from the results instead of saving search results -r, --level           Process next one level of citedby for docid
 ```

 To use the iKapi library in your Java project with Maven, add the following dependency to your pom.xml file: